This story was originally written for the Driven to Desire Challenge

 She bats her lashes and smiles brightly, dazzling me with her own perfectly straight set of teeth situated just inside a pair of glossy, scarlet lips.
 Power and confidence, indeed.

-Unexpectedly knocked off-kilter by this one's bold advances, I clear my throat and reclaim my tie, flipping the end free from her too-familiar fingers.
+Unexpectedly knocked off-kilter by her bold advances, I clear my throat and reclaim my tie, flipping the end free from her too-familiar fingers.
 "Well, you picked it out, so you would say that.
-Job security and all," I quip.
+Job security and all."

 She laughs a deep, throaty laugh, swirling her sweet, minty breath between us and making me dizzy.
 "Ah, yes.
 I wouldn't want to do anything to jeopardize my exorbitant salary as the Assistant to the Assistant Campaign Chair of Cullen for Governor, 2004."